w-A-L-L-e/wsbasic/README.md

 Compiling to binary is just in proof of concept fase right now, might revisit this and complete it somewhere in 2024 if I have time.
 However as poc it shows it would be pretty easy to get most features up and running quite quickly.
-Using llvm would however make it much more performant than doing our simple asm generation but not relying on llvm does allow this to be ported to embedded or an amiga or something :D
+Using llvm would however make it much more performant than doing our simple asm generation here.
+But not relying on llvm does allow this to be ported to a low resource embedded system or an amiga or something like that :D

 ```
 $ make testcompile